roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/more-gotchas/article.md

 - Our work had ~15 sec IE11 page w/lots SVG icons & svg4everybody; used ur ajax er'thang-brought down to ~2 (for uncached first hit!)
 - so, it works if you can Ajax SUPER fast so no flash-of-no-svg and/or you're page is already throwing up a spinner while preloading a bunch of SPA views anyhow, otherwise, consider just dumping the inline SVG defs (but loosing the cachability win)

-## Gotcha Eight: NonScaling Stroke From the Trenches
+## Gotcha Eight: Non-Scaling Stroke From the Trenches

-In cases where you want to have various sizes of the same icon, you may want to lock down the stroke sizes of those icons.
+In cases where you want to have various sizes of the same icon, you may want to lock down the stroke sizes of those icons…

 ### Why what's the issue?
 <img width="1000" src="./images/strokes-vs-fills.jpg" title="Strokes VS Fills" alt="Strokes VS Fills" />
 Imagine you have a `height:10px; width:10px;` icon with some `1px` shapes and scale it to `15px`.
-Those `1px` shapes will now be `1.5px` which ends up creating a soft of fuzzy icon due to borders being displayed on sub-pixel boundaries.
-This softness also depends on what you scale to, as that will have a bearing on whether your icons are on sub-pixel boundaries.
+Those `1px` shapes will now be `1.5px` which ends up creating a sort of "soft and fuzzy" icon due to borders being displayed on sub-pixel boundaries.
+This softness also depends on what exactly you scale to, as that will have a bearing on whether your icons are on sub-pixel boundaries.
 Generally, it's best to control the sharpness of your icons rather than leaving them up to the will of the viewer's browser.

 The other problem is more of a visual weight issue.
-As you scale a standard icon using fills it scales proportionately...I can hear you saying "SVG's are supposed to that".
+As you scale a standard icon using fills only, it scales everything proportionately...I can hear you saying "but, aren't SVG's are _supposed_ to that".
 Yes, but being able to control the stroke of your icons can help them feel more related and seen as more of a family.
-I like to think of it like using a <em>text</em> typeface for titling, rather than a display or <em>titling</em> typeface, you can do it but why when you could have a tight and sharp UI.
+I like to think of it as similar to using a <em>text</em> typeface for titling, rather than a <em>display</em> or <em>titling</em> typeface—you can certainly do it, but why would you want to when you could have a tight and sharp display title?

 ### Prepping the icon
 I primarily use Illustrator to create icons, but plenty of tools out there will work fine.
 First, size, and align your icon to the pixel grid (⌘⌥Y in Illustrator for pixel preview, on a Mac) at the size you are going to be using it at.
 I try to keep diagonals on 45° and adjust any curves or odd shapes to keep them from getting weird.
 No formula exists for this, just get it as close as you can to something you like.